TidalWavesNode/candles_miner_pub/README.md

 Each row represents one hourly candle and includes both raw price data and derived features.

-Features Used: #once feature_generator.py has been exectued on the provided data set
+Features Used: (Once feature_generator.py has been executed on the provided dataset)
 ```
 Feature - Description
 open - Opening price of the candle